spiral/docs/about/contributing.md

 If you want to help but don't know where to start:

 * TODOs
-* Quality Recommendations
+* Updating to latest dev-dependencies (PHPUnit, Mockery, etc)
-* Improvements
+* Quality recommendations and improvements
 * Check [Open Issues](https://github.com/spiral/framework/issues)

 Feel free to propose any ideas related to architecture, guide (___docs are never complete___),  adaptation or community.